rahulkeerthi/DebriefBot/README.md

 # Development Roadmap

-## Core Functionality
+## Permissions and Lookups

 - [ ]  Ensure DebriefBot can only be invited to (or at least, only be used in) private channels (i.e. teacher channels)
 - [ ]  Better way to validate debrief "newness" than comparing message timestamp to arbitrary number of hours before "now"
 - [ ]  Allow conversation history lookback or conversation list call to account for conversations with more than 100 messages between debriefs, or users who are in more than 100 unarchived public channels.
 Alternatively, implement an active_batch_channel and/or batch_debrief_messages data store for this lookup that is regularly run in the background (need to check infosec and GDPR issues).

+## Notifications

+- [x]  Add ephemeral messaging for errors, feedback and suggestions
+- [ ]  Implement "next teacher" selection in modal and resulting DebriefBot IM  notifications to that teacher, with link to latest debrief (and any updates).
+This is to keep the next session's teacher updated about the debrief

-## User Experience / Flow
+## User Experience / Debrief Flow

 - [x]  Provide permalink to existing debrief in ephemeral message when trying to create a new debrief within 12h of the previous one
 - [x]  Make sure timestamp on debrief is in batch/channel timezone (use Slack [native time](https://api.slack.com/reference/surfaces/formatting#date-formatting))
+- [ ]  Ability to converse with DebriefBot (it responds via DMs) to get more information on how to use it and what the slash commands do (or even to share some tips or best practice)

+## App Home / Admin

+- [x]  Interface that allows teaching staff to see the last 5 debriefs from a specific batch (via selection of teachers' channel)
+- [ ]  Reformat debriefs to be more readable as a summary (TODO: identify best way to use existing information)

+## Not Currently Feasible / On Hold

 - [ ]  "Live" display of user mentions and emojis in modal input boxes (only plain_text option available, which doesn't trigger a user/emoji lookup)
-- [ ]  Ability to converse with DebriefBot (it responds via DMs) to get more information on how to use it and what the slash commands do

-## Admin
+## Uncategorised / Ideas

-- [ ]  Home app or specific slash command for batch owners to review debriefs from the past week for a particular channel (or channels)
+- [ ]  Slash command for batch owners to review debriefs from the past week for a particular channel (or channels) - only feasible if batch owners can be automatically identified or set by admin somehow

 Please raise an [Issue](https://github.com/rahulkeerthi/DebriefBot/issues) if you have suggestions or issues.